 Replacing missing teeth with dental implant fixtures requires a minor surgical procedure, mostly carried out under local anaesthesia.
-The implant fixture is often placed into the jaw bone, in some cases immediately after the tooth is removed, but in most cases the bone is allowed to heal first.
+The implant fixture is placed into the jaw bone, sometimes immediately after the tooth is removed, but in most cases the bone is allowed to heal first.

-Following the insertion of the implant fixture the prosthesis is not attached to the implant for a period of 6-8 weeks.
+Following the insertion of the implant fixture the prosthesis will not be attached to the implant for a period of 6-8 weeks.
 However in some cases the prosthesis, either single or multiple teeth, can be fitted immediately.
-Each case needs to be treated on an individual basis.
+Each case will be managed on an individual basis.

 Figure 2.
 Courtesy of gallery hip.This figure shows the sequence involved in replacing a single missing tooth.

 Having established the integration of the implant fixture to bone, meaning the fixture has fused to the surrounding bone, the fixture is now ready to receive the overlying prosthesis.
-Dental impressions are taken and the dental laboratory fashions the tooth or teeth to accurately seat on the fixture in the jaw.
+The dental laboratory uses the impression taken in the surgery to fashion the tooth or teeth to accurately seat on the implant fixture in the jaw.
 A small screw is used to secure the prosthesis to the fixture.

-These fixtures can also be used to secure full dentures from moving during chewing.
-The denture can either be fixed in place by screws and therefore not removed, or they can be removed like conventional dentures.
+These fixtures are also used to secure full dentures from moving during chewing.
+The denture is either fixed in place by screws and therefore not removed, or they are removed like conventional dentures.
 The removable denture is secured using clips.
 The greatest benefit in doing this is the denture, especially the lower denture, does not move around whilst chewing or talking.
 This improves the overall comfort for the denture wearer.

 Look out for the second article on maintenance of implant prostheses.